Visiting Great American Ball Park – 5 Tips For Newbies

 If you’re visiting Great American Ball Park in Cincinnati for the first time, there are a few things you should probably know before you go.
 Great American is a terrific, and underrated ballpark experience, so make sure you get the most out of it.

 Visiting Great American Ball Park Tip #1: Check for ticket deals.
 Not just through the Reds website, although they definitely have some great offers and you should sign up for team e-mail alerts.
-But sites like Cincinnati USA, Groupon, etc. also offer discounted Reds tickets.
+But sites like Groupon and others also offer discounted Reds tickets.
 You can get that District ticket with the free drink, or get half-price tickets for the kids if you search a little bit.

 Visiting Great American Ball Park Tip #2: Be prepared in the outfield seating.
 If you’re sitting in the bleachers in left field or the Sun & Moon Deck in right field, you will be completely unprotected from the sun during the day, and when you add the concrete and white steel to the Cincinnati heat, it can be rough.